Amusement (2008)

 Tabitha is in a ward with a psychiatrist (Rena Owen) after what she encountered on her babysitting job but later on seems to find her friends there too with the grasp of this maniac as they try to find a way of escaping but don'r know where to go.

-This film was almost like a horror anthology showing different stories with the character but yet at the same time it was a movie in one.
+Bottom line is that this film was almost like a horror anthology showing different stories with the character but yet at the same time it was a movie in one.
 It very much seemed like a tribute to those other well done horror flicks but let me explain.

 The beginning of the movie was incredibly mysterious about some of the people chasing after some truck driver after an injured passenger is thrown out which reminded me very much of Joyride as it even had the same dark feeling to it too along with what is going on a totally unsolved mystery about to be unraveled.